strangerstudios/pmpro-media/readme.txt

 PMPro Media uses some GPL code from the s2member plugin. (includes/s2functions.php).

 == Changelog ==
+= .1.1 =
+* Added pmpro_media_getmedia_url and using it in the Amazon class to swap the full video URL for a temporary URL using API keys/etc.

 = .1 =
 * Initial committ.